NREL/EnergyPlus/design/FY2022/NFP-RAT_SPM.md

 \paragraph{Field: Low Reference Temperature}\label{field-low-reference-temperature}

 The low reference temperature in \(^{o}\)C for the reset rule.
-In other words, when the reference temperature is lower than this value, the temperature setpoint is at its maximum.
+When the reference temperature is lower than this value, the temperature setpoint is at its maximum.

 \paragraph{Field: High Reference Temperature}\label{field-high-reference-temperature}

 The high reference temperature in \(^{o}\)C for the reset rule.
-In other words, when the reference temperature is higher than this value, the temperature setpoint is at its minimum.
+When the reference temperature is higher than this value, the temperature setpoint is at its minimum.

 \paragraph{Field: Reference Node Name}\label{field-reference-node-name}